gabrielmulligan/fishersirisdataset/README.md

 # Legacy

-This dataset has become a test case for many statistical and machine learning projects, given Fisher's *linear discriminant model* and how the data collected by Anderson could be used to find a linear combination of features that characterize or separate two or more classes of objects/events.
+This dataset has become a test case for many statistical and machine learning projects, given Fisher's *linear discriminant model* and how the data collected by Anderson could be used to find a linear combination of features that characterize or separate two or more classes of objects/events i.e. could the length and width of the sepals and petals of these three Iris species be used to infer which species that data sample belongs to.

-The fact that this dataset is available (and analyzed in many tutorials) as part of the Scikit machine-learning library in Python means that more and more students (IT, Maths, Biology) access and analyze this dataset each year.
+The fact that this dataset is available as part of the Scikit machine-learning library in Python - and therefore analyzed as part of many third-level courses - means that more and more students over a range of disciplines (e.g. IT, Maths, Biology) access and analyze this dataset each year to understand the groundbreaking work undertaken by Fisher and Anderson.

 # Python Program
 ## fisher_scatterplot.py